Unsecured Loans vs Secured Loans: Which is Right for You?

 Many personal loans start at $5,000 and come with interest rates in the 10% – 15% range.
 Note that this is a lower rate of interest than that of the average credit card.
 And like a credit card, a personal loan counts as an additional line of credit on your credit report, meaning it makes your credit score higher if you pay it off on time.

 Student loans are just what they sound like – loans made for students.
-The most common type of student loan is an undergraduate loan, which is used for earning an undergraduate degree such as an Associate’s or Bachelor’s.
-While they are usually used to cover tuition expenses, student loans can be taken out for any education-related expense like books or computers.
+The most common type of student loan is an undergraduate loan, which is used for earning an undergraduate degree such as an Associate’s or Bachelors’s.
+While they are usually used to cover tuition expenses, student loans can be taken out for any education-related expenses like books or computers.

 Student loans cannot be discharged in bankruptcy without an “undue hardship” exception.
 Such an exception is only granted under rare circumstances.
 For most people, student loans will be a life-long burden, making this type of loan a prime example of the potential pitfalls of unsecured loans.

 Homeowners have to maintain the quality of their home in order for it to remain valuable.
 If a home doesn’t receive regular upgrades for its basic functionality as well as interior and exterior design, it could decline in appraised price, reducing the homeowner’s equity in the property.
 For this reason, homeowners sometimes choose unsecured home improvement loans.

 A home improvement loan can often be acquired with poor credit or no credit and is used to make upgrades to a home such as building a pool, remodeling a driveway, or putting up a new roof.